 Known for

 Datadog is widely recognized as a cloud-first observability platform with a vast ecosystem of 900+ integrations.
 For Kafka, it provides built-in checks for brokers, consumers, and lag, combined with Data Streams to visualize service-to-topic-to-service flows.
-Its biggest strength is delivering Kafka observability in the same pane as infrastructure, APM, security, and logs, making it attractive for organizations that want an “all-in-one” SaaS solution.

 Kafka Monitoring Features

-- Lag views tied to consumer groups; templates for ISR/URP/offline partitions.
+- Lag views tied to consumer groups, templates for ISR/URP/offline partitions.

 - Service-to-topic mapping to pinpoint producer/consumer bottlenecks.